spacemeshos/svm/docs/go-spacemesh-integration.md

 * Payload size - This is a number we can know exactly ahead.
 * Storage size  - We can know-ahead the root-hierarchy size (it's specified in the `App Template` spec).
 <br/>
-Talk about the algorithm: see under `Open-Questions` section.
+Talk about the algorithm: see under `Open Questions` section.

 ### Raw Transactions format
 We'll need to introduce a transaction type flag to the `Transaction Envelope`